Are you ready to hire?

 Also, here’s a free download of these 11 Interview Questions for Hiring an All-Star, so if you don’t want to write them down, that’s perfectly fine.

-You want to do this interview in person, so you can read their actions, you can read their facial expressions and you can pull more out of it with additional questions.
+You need to do this interview in person, so you can read their actions, you can read their facial expressions, and you can pull more out of it with additional questions.

 We are going to sit down over a cup of coffee, you are not asking them whether they are good on a 24-foot ladder, that’s for another time.